DerSchimi/raspi_air/README.md

 2. Install the required dependencies:
     ```sh
-    pip install flask pms
+    pip install flask pms python-dotenv
     ```

-3. Create the `logfiles` directory:
-    ```sh
-    mkdir logfiles
+3Create a `.env` file in the project directory and add your Adafruit IO credentials:
+    ```plaintext
+    ADAFRUIT_IO_USERNAME=your_username
+    ADAFRUIT_IO_KEY=your_key
     ```

 ## Usage

-1. Run the web interface:
+1. To read data from the SDS011 sensor and send it to the Adafruit dashboard every 5 seconds, run:
     ```sh
-    python webinterface.py
+    python logLive.py
     ```

-2. Open your web browser and go to `http://127.0.0.1:5000/` to view the list of log files.

-3. Click on a log file to generate a chart from the data in the log file.

-4. The log files will be created in the `logfiles` directory with a name pattern like `log_2023_04_15_14_30_00.csv`.

-5. To read data from the SDS011 sensor and log it to a CSV file, run:
+2. To read data from the SDS011 sensor and log it to a CSV file every 5 minutes, run:
     ```sh
-    python readLocal.py
-    ```

-6. To read data from the SDS011 sensor and send it to the Adafruit dashboard, run:
-    ```sh
-    python logAndSendToAdafruitDashboard.py
+    python logNormal.py
     ```

 ## Contributing